Lik-xin/Genai_Homework1/README.md

 `VIDEO_LINK_PLACEHOLDER`

-## Remaining User-Only Steps

-Two parts of the assignment still need your direct input so the submission stays honest and matches the rubric:

-1. Open `final_version.md` in your editor and make your own manual revisions.
-2. Record the required 30 to 90 second walkthrough video and replace the placeholder link above.

 ## Reflection

 This assignment is a useful introduction to the workflow we will use throughout the course.
 It highlights that the assistant is most effective as a drafting and acceleration tool, while the final quality still depends on human judgment, revision, and clear version control.